jncraton/architecture-cpsc2420/lectures/05-processors.md

 Fixed Logic
 -----------

-- Can only perform one operation
+- Can only perform one sequence of operation
 - Graphics pipeline
 - Sound system
 - JPEG compression